Alex-Canales/OpenniTopology/README.md

 # Topology-Taker

-Take a sample as a reference then scan the object.
-Make a topology relatively to the reference sample.
+Scan an object to make its topology.
+The device should be on the tool, the topology should be according to the machine point of view.

 Uses the [Delaunay library](https://github.com/eloraiby/delaunay), see the license there.